 The first of these uses one of the two oils from La Cultivada which have won top awards at the XXVI BIOL 2021 International Organic EVOO contest recently held in Italy.
 It is La Cultivada Quintaesencia.
 The other oil is La Cultivada Hojiblanca.
 These organic oils are produced from olives grown in groves in the Cordoba region of Andalucia.

 It is hoped that these oils will be available from Mediterrranean Luxury Foods shortly.
-For full details contact Pete Sweet email@example.com
+For full details see www.medluxfoods.co.uk

 Warm salad of quinoa and asparagus

-The depth of flavour of the oil really brings this salad to life.
+The depth of flavour of this oil, with its wet herbs and tomatoes on the vine, really brings this salad to life.
 Serve as a lunch dish or for a light supper.

 Serves 3 to 4.